 It is noted that the allocation includes that the site is considered to be of sufficient size to accommodate BH3 Built to Rent and BH8 Specialist Older People's Housing policy requirements.
 It is considered that the wording should be clarified to indicate that the provision of Build to Rent and Specialist Older People's Housing is encouraged on the site, subject to a detailed feasibility assessment, but not mandated.
 This clarification is necessary to ensure that the policy is sound and consistent with national policy.
+Separate comments are provided below in respect of Policy BH3: Build to Rent.

-Proposed Modifications: It is recommended that text within the Planning Considerations section is modified, to make the policy sound, as follows with additional proposed text shown as underlined:
+Proposed Modifications: It is recommended that text within the Planning Considerations section is modified as follows with additional proposed text shown as underlined:

-'Site is of sufficient size to consider the incorporation of BH3 Build to Rent and BH8 Specialist Older People's Housing policy requirements, subject to a detailed feasibility assessment'
+'The site is of sufficient size to consider the incorporation of BH3 Build to Rent and BH8 Specialist Older People's Housing policy requirements, subject to a detailed feasibility assessment'.